ycorcos1/axis-pro-app/DEPLOYMENT_GUIDE.md

 When users click on your release:

 1. They'll see the release description with all features
-2. They can download the DMG file
+2. They can download the ZIP file (or EXE for Windows)
-3. They'll follow installation instructions
+3. They'll follow installation instructions (extract → drag to Applications)
-4. They'll right-click → Open on first launch
+4. They'll right-click → Open on first launch (macOS)
 5. They'll be able to use all MVP features!

 ---